42 Entrustable Professional Activities (EPAs)

 Overview of categories of EPAs to be completed across the Bachelor of Pharmacy (Hons)

 You will undertake your first placement in semester 2 in the second year of the program.
 In this placement, the EPAs focus on foundational skills in prescription fulfilment, and OTC medicine management.
 In the third year of the program, the EPAs focus on OTC medicine management, Medication history, reconciliation and review, and Patient education.
-By the fourth year, the EPAs continue to evaluate skills in OTC medicine management and Medication history, reconciliation and review, as well as advanced skills in Interprofessional practice and collaboration and Complex clinical skills.
+By the fourth year, the EPAs continue to evaluate skills in OTC medicine management and Medication history, reconciliation and review, as well as non-clinical skills and complex clinical skills.

 Within each category, the EPAs have been designed to increase in complexity as you progress and so you have the opportunity to apply your skills in a range of professional contexts.